stanislavsobolev/IntervalApp/README.md

 locks set of table rows until transaction ends

 b.
-In case of losing connection to database, all Intervals will be gathered in QueriesPool They will be of 2 categories:
+In case of losing connection to database, all Intervals will be gathered in QueriesPool They will be of 2 types:
 - Append intervals
 - Delete intervals
+They are stored in concurrent Queue by FIFO principle: first incoming element will be transferred to database first
 When connection restored, DatabaseConnectionManager will send handle requests to finish append and delete operations for stored intervals.
 If connection not restored for quite long (10 minutes by default), application will be closed with error